-The City of San Francisco currently spends $30 million a year on a "move along" strategy to shuffle thousands of unhoused residents from block to block with unacceptable public health and safety outcomes.
+The City of San Francisco currently spends over $30 million a year on a "move along" strategy to shuffle thousands of unhoused residents from block to block with unacceptable public health and safety outcomes.
 All San Franciscans, housed and unhoused, deserve better.
 Together we can take action to transition thousands of unhoused residents out of crisis and into community-integrated Safe Organized Spaces with reasonable agreements and responsibilities on their pathway to healing and housing.

 SAFE ORGANIZED SPACES are community-integrated transitional villages with mobile "tiny homes" administered by nonprofits on underutilized private or public land with license agreements, insurance, essential amenities, and a community-integration team.
 SOS Transitional Villages provide crucial resources like secure sleep and storage, safety protocols, sanitation, garbage pickup, community benefit agreements, and on-site support services that work in partnership with residents-in-transition, neighbors, and City services.